Table of Contents

 Before we close this part, let’s take a look at three quick tips for working with wireframes.
 First, tool doesn’t matter.
 Don’t look for the best or right tool available.
 You can create amazing useful wireframes with any graphic editor.
 Or, you can use a basic pen and paper.
 This is my favorite “toolkit”.
 Just try different tools and find what works for you.

-Second, keep your wireframes simple and start with low-fidelity wireframes.
+Second, keep your wireframes simple and start with.
 Keep the details low, just basic shapes and representations.
 Polish the structure and hierarchy with client and stakeholders and then transition to high-fidelity wireframes and more details.
 And, before you realize it, you are finally getting into the design.

 Third, annotate your wireframes.
 Your client and other stakeholders, or team members as well, usually read wireframes and pay attention to them.
 So, make sure you add annotation when it is necessary to explain something or provide more information.
 Just keep it short and to the point.